DevOps with Microsoft Azure

 So, why should one go for Microsoft Azure?
 There are lots of alternatives available and while most of them are open source not all of them exhibit what Microsoft does.

 - Security - Microsoft was the first Cloud vendor to be approved by the European Union’s data protection authorities and the Article 29 Working Party.
 Microsoft guarantees the best in terms of safety for all operations and data on the Azure Cloud.
-Same is supposed to be reflected in DevOps practices and tools.
+The same is supposed to be reflected in DevOps practices and tools.

 Microsoft Azure DevOps Services

 Microsoft has developed an integrated set of services and tools to speed up the development and delivery of software.
-These tools let you target and build apps for any platform including Linux or Windows, iOS, Android, and Java.
+These tools let you target and build apps for any platform, including Linux or Windows, iOS, Android, and Java.
 Some of these services include:

 - Azure DevOps Projects specifically to build Azure applications using Azure services

-- DevOps Tool Integration to integrate external/third party DevOps tools of your choice
+- DevOps Tool Integration to integrate external/third-party DevOps tools of your choice

 - Visual Studio App Centre for application lifecycle automation

 - Application Insights for a 360-degree view of the application’s health

 - Azure Lab Services and DevTest Labs to create dev-test environments using templates, trials, and testing.

 But these are just the pawns in the DevOps game for Microsoft Azure.
 The real deal is Microsoft Azure’s Visual Studio Team Services (VSTS) and its tools which are expandable with integrations for other services and tools through service hooks with provided extensions.
 For example, you can use Spinnaker to start Azure Virtual Machine images with Packer for Continuous Integration or deploy to Virtual Machine scale sets for Continuous Deployment.